-Research shows that many of the foods we eat will trigger an inflammatory response and may accelerate inflammation on a cellular level causing inflammatory conditions such as rheumatoid arthritis.
+Research shows that many of the foods we eat may trigger an inflammatory response which can accelerate inflammation on a cellular level causing inflammatory conditions such as rheumatoid arthritis.

-Research also shows that hormone like substances called leukotriens and prostaglandins are pro inflammatory and can contribute to inflammatory conditions as they are cell messengers for the regulation of the immune and inflammation processes.
-These substances are manufactured in the body by a fatty acid called arachidonic acid.
+Research also shows that hormone like substances called leukotriens and prostaglandins are cell messengers for the regulation of the immune and inflammation processes.
+They are pro inflammatory and can contribute to inflammatory conditions.
 By consuming an excess amount of inflammatory foods, there is a rise in arachidonic acid in our bodies triggering a cascade of inflammatory responses.

-Inflammation is important in our bodies to an extent.
+Inflammation is, to come extent, an important body process.
 It helps to aid and support the healing process.
 However, it is when it is in abundance, that it becomes problematic and can cause chronic diseases and conditions.
-It is therefore vital to our health to make smart lifestyle choices.
-The choices we make affect the way in which we conduct our lives emotionally and mentally as well as contribute to our energy levels and inflammatory conditions.
+It is therefore vital to health to make smart lifestyle choices.

 Healthy fats support the anti-inflammatory response.
-If inflammation is present, research has shown that an increase of omega 3 fatty acids can decrease inflammation.
-Omega 3 fatty acids are found in cold water fish such as salmon, tuna, mackerel.
-Inflammation can also occur if Omega 3 and Omega 6 are not balanced and there is a higher amount of omega 6 in our diet.
-Unfortunately, our society presents us with many opportunities for the consumption of Omega 6 fatty acid and not Omega 3.
+If inflammation is present, research has shown that an increase of omega 3 fatty acids (found in cold water fish such as salmon, tuna, mackerel) can decrease inflammation.
+Inflammation can also occur if Omega 3 and Omega 6 are not balanced and there is a higher amount of omega 6 in your diet.
 Omega 6 is found in safflower, soybean, corn and sunflower oils.
-It is important therefore to be conscious of our intake of these 2 fatty acids.
+It is important therefore to be conscious of your intake of these fatty acids.

-Fruits and vegetables contain antioxidants and phytochemicals.
+Fruits and vegetables contain antioxidants.
 These are important in order to combat free radicals which can play a role in chronic inflammatory conditions.
 It is important to eat an array of fruits and vegetables in order gain the benefits of the variety of antioxidants present in these foods.

 Herbs and spices not only add great flavour to our dishes, they also contain anti inflammatory properties.
 These include turmeric, clove, cayenne, rosemary, oregano and ginger.